antonyroshane/transient-thermal-analysis-rocket-engine-heat-sink/README.md

 ## Suggestions Welcome

-This project is a work in progress, and I'm not a thermal/propulsion expert by trade — if you spot an error in the modeling assumptions, the Bartz implementation, the discretization scheme, or anything else, please open an issue or a pull request.
+This project is a work in progress, and I'm not a thermal/propulsion expert, if you spot an error in the modeling assumptions, the Bartz implementation, the discretization scheme, or anything else, please open an issue or a pull request.
 Suggestions for improving accuracy, performance, or usability are very welcome!